 2019 Abdelaziz Bouteflika resigns as President of Algeria

 2019 India revokes the special status of Jammu and Kashmir.

 A major fire engulfs Notre Dame Cathedral in Paris, resulting in the roof and the main spire collapsing.

 2019 Pope Francis abolishes pontifical secrecy in sex abuse cases.

 2019 US President Donald Trump is impeached by the House of Representatives for abuse of power and obstruction of Congress.

-2019 The United States Space Force is announced by Vice President Mike Pence and created in December.
+2019 The United States Space Force was announced by Vice President Mike Pence and created in December.

 2020 The COVID-19 pandemic claims 4 million lives and infects 190 million people worldwide.

-2020 Donald Trump is acquitted by the United States Senate in his first impeachment trial.
+2020 Donald Trump was acquitted by the United States Senate in his first impeachment trial.

 2020 Qasem Soleimani is targeted and killed at Baghdad International Airport.